Payments

 by Scott Youkilis

-Tip 1: Determine Your Key Ingredients
+Tip 1: Determine Key Ingredients for Your Vendor Negotiation Strategy

 In most cases, this is pretty straightforward.
 For example, hot dog carts need hot dogs, smoothie shops need cases of frozen strawberries, and pizza restaurants need mozzarella cheese.